-2. Impact on the provision of technical and financial assistance by developed country Members
+3. 2.
+Impact on the provision of technical and financial assistance by developed country Members

-To some, the obligation to provide technical and financial assistance has mainly been a tool used by industrialized countries to convince developing countries and LDC Members to accept and agree to TRIPS.31 While such statements and sentiment are debatable, what is clear is that neither the industrialized world nor LDCs have prioritized LDC implementation of TRIPS over fifteen years since the creation of TRIPS.
-Instead, developed country Members focused their efforts on encouraging full implementation of TRIPS in emerging market economies such as Brazil and India where powerful economic interests are at stake.
+To some, the obligation to provide technical and financial assistance has mainly been a tool used by industrialized countries to convince developing countries and LDC Members to accept and agree to the TRIPS Agreement.
+While such statements and sentiment are debatable, what is clear is that neither the industrialized world nor LDCs have prioritized LDC implementation of the TRIPS Agreement over 17 years since the creation of the TRIPS Agreement.
+Instead, developed country Members focused their efforts on encouraging full implementation of the TRIPS Agreement in emerging market economies such as Brazil and India where powerful economic interests are at stake.

 This being so, the TRIPS Council Decision of 2005 put the developed country Members in a somewhat inconvenient position.
-The newly-established priority needs assessment process linked the LDC obligation to implement TRIPS at least indirectly with the provision of technical and financial assistance under Article 67 TRIPS.
-Consequently, the Decision has limited the discretion of the donor countries as to how, where or to what extent they engage in technical and financial assistance in the field of IPRs (IPRTA).
+The newly-established priority needs assessment process linked the LDC obligation to implement the TRIPS Agreement at least indirectly with the provision of technical and financial assistance under Article 67 of the TRIPS Agreement.
+Consequently, the Decision has limited the discretion of the donor countries as to how, where or to what extent they engage in technical and financial assistance in the field of IPRs ('IPRTA').
 At the same time, these submissions raised considerable expectations in the developing world and the continued failure to successfully address the LDCs' priority needs could lead to growing resistance to further progress in the international protection of IPRs.

-On the declaratory level, developed country Members assert that they are fully aware of the importance of technical and financial assistance in order to support LDC Members in taking the steps necessary to enable them to comply with their obligations under the TRIPS Agreement.
-In that respect, they have commended the LDCs that have submitted priority needs assessments and invited others to follow suit.
+On the declaratory level, developed country Members assert that they are fully aware of the importance of technical and financial assistance in order to support LDC Members in taking the steps necessary to enable them to comply with their obligations under the TRIPS